Your Do's and don'ts at DSMC while you are on retreat

 - Monks and Nuns go first in line to be served food at both meals.
 Not all monastics attend the morning meal so no need to wait unless they are there.

-- After the breakfast meal, please stay after to be assigned your morning task for a short work period of 30-60 minutes long.
+- After breakfast please stay to be assigned your morning task for a short work period of 30-60 minutes long.
 Never work more than 1 hour on any assigned task.
 Bring your meditation to your job with a smile and remember that “Meditation is life, Life is Meditation”.
 It isn’t qty done but the quality of your mind and using the 6Rs doing the tasks.

 - After each meal we ask that you to please help us by washing your dishes in the kitchen.